luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 == YouTube as a Research Platform <youtube-as-a-research-platform>

 YouTube is very popular in Germany @allgaierRezoGermanClimate2020.
-A fairly recent representative study among young Germans reports that 60% used the site daily or at least several times a week @feierabendJIMstudie2018Jugend2018.
+A fairly recent representative study among young Germans reports that 60% used the site daily or at least several times a week @feierabendJIMstudie2018Jugend2018.#mnote[7 jahre = fairly recent?]
 The study also shows that YouTube is the second most important site for respondents to obtain news and information, trailing only Google.
 While the YouTube is still dramatically understudied compared to other social media platforms @mungerPressingPlayPolitics2025, increasing effort is undertaken to systematically analyze content on YouTube in general and the _political_ YouTube in particular @bartlYouTubeChannelsUploads2018 @mungerPressingPlayPolitics2025.